Cross-domain Compositing with Pretrained Diffusion Models: Applications and Evaluation

+We evaluate our method on two aspects: fidelity to the original images, and realism.
+For fidelity analysis, we use LPIPS \cite{zhang2018perceptual} and PSNR to measure the similarity between the foreground object pre- and post-composition.
+For realism, we use two metrics: First, the CLIP directional similarity score (\cref{eq:clip_dir_sim}), introduced in \cite{gal2021stylegannada} and established as a metric in \cite{brooks2022instructpix2pix}.
+Here, we compare the pre- and post-composition CLIP-space embeddings of the foreground object and ensure they match a given textual direction (\eg, "photo" to "painting").
+Second, we use a CLIP similarity improvement metric (\cref{eq:clip_sim_imp}), where we investigate if the CLIP-similarity between the object and the background domain has improved post-composition.
+These metrics are defined by:

+where $E_T, E_I$ are CLIP's textual and image encoders, respectively, and $t_{target}, t_{source}$ are the texts describing the target and source domains.
+Last, we evaluate background preservation using LPIPS and PSNR.

-\subsection{Image Modification via Scribbles}
+\subsection{Image modification via scribbles}

+We investigate the use of our method for scribble-based editing, where only a user-designated area should change based on the scribble and some text prompt.

-We wish to enable a text-guided edit that preserves image details and changes only a specified area conditioned by a text prompt \textit{and} a user scribble.
-In \cref{fig:exp-scribbles} we qualitatively compare results on this task with SDEdit and ILVR.
-We additionally implement and compare with a naive approach of masked-SDEdit, which noises the entire image to an intermediate step, denoises the image using the diffusion model, and overrides the result outside of the mask with the original image (noised to the corresponding step).
-SDEdit and ILVR succeed in maintaining global coherency to the reference image and in matching the text prompt but fail in preserving the image background.
-For a weak editing strength (high $strength$ for SDEdit, high $T_{stop}$ for ILVR) the image matches the text prompt but has no similarity to the reference image, for the opposite the methods fail in transforming the scribbles to realistic objects.
+\textbf{Qualitative comparison.} In \cref{fig:exp-scribbles} we compare our method qualitatively to SDEdit and ILVR, including a masked-SDEdit approach.
+SDEdit and ILVR struggle at preserving the image background.
+For high editing strength (high $strength$ for SDEdit, high $T_{stop}$ for ILVR) their results match the text prompt but have no similarity to the reference image, while low edit strengths result in failure to transform the scribbles to realistic objects.
 This is natural since these are both global guidance methods.
 Masked-SDEdit succeeds in preserving the image but often fails in morphing the scribbles.
-Our method succeeds both in preserving image features outside of the edited area and in similarity to the scribbled guidance, as well as altering it to become more realistic.
-This is mainly owing to our control over the amount of overridden frequencies and separated control over when to stop the guidance, while using scheduled resampling to further harmonize the scribble.
+Our method succeeds both in preserving background features and in adherence to the scribbled guidance.
+Moreover, our results are altered to better fit the background.
+These are a consequence of the increased control over the amount of overridden frequencies and separated foreground-background control.

+\textbf{Quantitative comparison.} We evaluate all methods over a set of $24$ scribble images, using the metrics of \cref{ss:metrics}.
+Results are shown in \cref{tab:metrics} (top).
+For CLIP-based scores we use $t_{source}="drawing", \; t_{target}="photo"$.
+Our method better matches the target domain and improves background preservation, but has lower fidelity scores.
+This is due to the comprehensive domain changes, which modify the content in a way that harms pixel-level scores.